-We have a ‘once in a generation’ opportunity to transform our region’s hospitals by 2030
+We have a once-in-a-generation opportunity to transform our region’s hospitals

 By creating a network of brand new and refurbished facilities, we’ll help local people live longer, healthier lives.
 By doing this, we’ll also make Lancashire and South Cumbria a world-leading centre of excellence for hospital care.

-The Lancashire and South Cumbria New Hospitals Programme is aiming to address significant problems with our ageing hospitals in Preston (Royal Preston Hospital) and Lancaster (Royal Lancaster Infirmary).
+The Lancashire and South Cumbria New Hospitals Programme is aiming to address significant problems with our ageing hospitals in Lancaster (Royal Lancaster Infirmary) and Preston (Royal Preston Hospital).
 We also need to invest in Furness General Hospital’s infrastructure in the context of its strategic importance and geographically remote location.

 What progress has been made?